NVIDIA/deepops/docs/kubernetes-cluster.md

 2. Set up your provisioning machine.

    This will install Ansible and other software on the provisioning machine which will be used to deploy all other software to the cluster.
+For more information on Ansible and why we use it, consult the [Ansible Guide](ANSIBLE.md).

    ```sh
    # Install software prerequisites and copy default configuration